rafaelborja/SmartthingsKingOfFansZigbee/README.md

 Follow [Smartthings Git Hub Integration Guide](https://docs.smartthings.com/en/latest/tools-and-ide/github-integration.html), using user rafaelborja and repository SmartthingsKingOfFansZigbee.

+After creating the device handlers, you must change/set the Fan device type to "King of Fans Zigbee Fan Controller" on the device tab on IDE.
+You can do so by clicking on edit over the device and selecting the device from the list.

 **Developer note: Please feel free to try Smartthings Git Hub Integration and validate if this issue is specific to my installation. **